bradgarropy/bradgarropy.com/content/posts/reactathon-2022.md

 ![reactathon syntax][reactathon-syntax]

-Finally, the conference finished up with a live episode of [Syntax.fm][syntax] where they answered some audience questions and [Scott Tolinski][scott-tolinski] showed us his break dancing skills.
+Finally, the conference finished up with a live episode of [Syntax.fm][syntax] where [Scott Tolinski][scott-tolinski] and [Wes Bos][wes-bos] answered some audience questions and Scott showed off his break dancing skills.

 From a networking perspective the conference was great.
-I got to meet all of the speakers, and even went out to dinner with Scott and Wes.
+I got to meet all of the speakers, and even went out to dinner with [Scott][reactathon-scott] and [Wes][reactathon-wes].
 These were all folks I’ve talked to online, but there’s nothing like cementing those relationships in person.
 Of course, there was tons of swag.
 I think I carried home a couple coffee mugs, more than ten shirts, and about a million stickers!

 ![reactathon lee][reactathon-lee]